Changes in Circumstances

 Returning to work

-If you have only built up pension in the pension scheme from 1 April 2014, take payment of your pension and then return to work in local government, or with an employer who offers membership of the LGPS, you do NOT need to inform the LGPS fund that pays your pension about your new job.
+If you have only built up pension in the pension scheme from 1 April 2014, take payment of your pension and then return to work in local government, or with an employer who offers membership of the LGPS, you do NOT need to inform us about your new job.
 There will be no affect on your pension in payment, unless you are in receipt of a tier 3 ill health pension benefit.

 If you are being paid a tier 3 ill-health pension (which is of the type that is stopped if you take up any gainful employment), your pension may be affected if you return to work.
 Therefore, you must inform the employer who awarded you the ill-health pension if you take up employment (whether in local government or elsewhere).
 They will let you know whether the payment of your pension should be stopped.